sschwarzer/ftputil/doc/ftputil.md

 -   Currently, it is not possible to continue an interrupted upload or download.
 Contact me if this causes problems for you.
--   There's exactly one cache for `lstat` results for each `FTPHost` object, i. e. there's no sharing of cache results determined by several `FTPHost` objects.
+-   There's exactly one cache for `lstat` results for each `FTPHost` object, i.e. there's no sharing of cache results determined by several `FTPHost` objects.
 See [Local caching of file system information](#local-caching-of-file-system-information) for the reasons.